 Comparing Ad Astra's Information with Client Records

-In our communication with Ad Astra, we requested detailed documentation regarding the alleged debt.
+We meticulously compared the information provided by Ad Astra, we requested detailed documentation regarding the alleged debt.
 This included invoices, transaction history, and any relevant contracts.
 Surprisingly, Ad Astra was unable to provide comprehensive documentation, further strengthening our case for a dispute based on visual discrepancies.

 Dispute Letter Strategy and Communication with Ad Astra